 I coated the fillets with butter and a masala sea salt combination wrapped them in parchment paper and roasted until flaky and delicious.
 During the last 10 minutes of roasting the fish, I added a bundle of asparagus that was lightly drizzled with olive oil.
 Before serving I tossed the lightly roasted asparagus with a blood orange vinaigrette and sprinkled with chardonnay sea salt.

-Roasted Chilean Sea Bass with Baby Spring Asparagus
+Recipe: Roasted Chilean Sea Bass with Baby Spring Asparagus

 - 1 lb baby asparagus, ends removed

 - 1 small blood orange, zest and juiced

 - 1 tablespoon white balsamic vinegar

 - two servings of your favorite white fish prepared to your liking – we like sea bass